dortania/OpenCore-Install-Guide/extras/acpi.md

 * AWAC system clock.
   * This applies to all 300 series motherboards including Z370 boards, the specific issue is that newer boards ship with AWAC clock enabled.
 This is a problem because macOS cannot communicate with AWAC clocks, so this requires us to either force on the Legacy RTC clock or if unavailable create a fake one for macOS to play with
 * PMC SSDT
   * True 300 series motherboards(non-Z370) don't declare the FW chip as MMIO in ACPI and so XNU ignores the MMIO region declared by the UEFI memory map.
-This SSDT brings back NVRAM support, prebuilt can be found here: [SSDT-PMC.aml](https://github.com/khronokernel/Opencore-Vanilla-Desktop-Guide/blob/master/extra-files/SSDT-PMC.aml)
+This SSDT brings back NVRAM support and uses the scope `PCI0.LPCB`, this is the most common scope so a pre-made can be found here: [SSDT-PMC.aml](https://github.com/khronokernel/Opencore-Vanilla-Desktop-Guide/blob/master/extra-files/SSDT-PMC.aml) or continue reading and make your own.

 # SSDTs: The easy way